 If you watch the financial television channels such as CNBC and Fox Business News, or read financial blogs, newspapers or magazines, you'll hear a lot about arbitrage.
 Most of the time, however, the discussion won't revolve around true arbitrage.
 It'll revolve around speculative arbitrage -- which involves speculative trading strategies -- and transactions by hedge funds, the often mysterious and much-maligned investment partnerships between well-to-do investors.

-To learn more about arbitrage, trading and related topics, follow the links on the next page.
+To learn more about arbitrage, trading and related topics, follow the links below.